-This guide explains how Trademark Class 1 protects chemical, adhesive, and fertilizer brands.
-It ensures legal ownership, prevents imitation, and supports long-term business growth.
+This guide explains how Trademark Class 1 protects chemical, adhesive, and fertilizer brands across India under the latest WIPO Nice Classification (13th edition).
+It covers legal ownership rights, steps to prevent imitation, and strategies to support long-term business growth.

 What is Trademark Class 1?